kil-jonluc/TextComic/README.md

 Variable Name: TWILIO_AUTH_TOKEN
 Variable Value: a12ab12a1234567a123a1a12a123a1a1

-6.In cmd navigate to the folder that contains the copy of the project and enter the following commands one at a time for the initial set up. //unresolved
+6.In cmd navigate to the folder that contains the copy of the project and enter the following commands one at a time for the initial set up. mvn clean mvn compile mvn package mvn install java -jar (the location you put the project on your computer)/TextComic-master/out/artifacts/TextProject_jar/TextProject.jar

+7. To run the the program again only run the java -jar line again ( the last instruction in #6).
+This jar command can be added to a scheduler to run daily if you would like.